-Meals Provided: Breakfast DAY 13 - Arrive in Kiev; chance to visit the opulent Mezhyhirya Residence Early this morning our train arrives in Kiev (at around 6.45am) and we will have breakfast in a local restaurant near the station.
+MEALS PROVIDED: BREAKFAST Early this morning our train arrives in Kyiv (at around 6.45am) and we will have breakfast in a local restaurant near the station.
 After this we'll take our bags to our hotel to store in their luggage room, as we won't be able to check-in until later this afternoon.
 After a chance to freshen up in our group shared day rooms we'll go to visit the Chernobyl Museum with exhibits that are designed to teach us the scope of the nuclear disaster and to ensure that the lessons learnt from this terrible accident aren't forgotten.
 It'll help to provide us with some of the background information ahead of us visiting the Exclusion Zone tomorrow.
 The rest of the day is free for you to further explore the city or you might like to join an excursion to the Mezhyhirya Residence Museum, which is the lavish property where Ukraine's controversial former president Yanukovych resided before the 2014 uprising.
 Or perhaps you'd prefer to visit the Pyrohiv Open Air Museum, which exhibits a range of historic wooden buildings that demonstrate traditional Ukrainian architecture and what life would have been like in bygone times.
 Alternatively you may choose to visit the Lavra Historical and Cultural Reserve to see the remarkable 'Monastery of the Caves' founded in AD 1051, where the labyrinths provide all the natural conditions needed for mummification.
 When the monks first dug into the ground they discovered the soil was rich in silver and so this helped the monastic complex to grow in size and today we can see the huge number of ornately decorated buildings that were created.